List of active duty United States four-star officers: Retirement

 Senior officers typically retire well in advance of the statutory age and service limits, so as not to impede the upward career mobility of their juniors.
 Since there are a finite number of four-star slots available to each service, typically one officer must leave office before another can be promoted.
-Maintaining a four-star rank is like a game of musical chairs; once an officer vacates a position bearing that rank, he or she has no more than 60 days to be appointed or reappointed to a position of equal or greater importance before he or she is expected to retire.
+Once an officer vacates a position bearing that rank, they have no more than 60 days to be appointed or reappointed to a position of equal or greater importance before they are expected to retire.
 Historically, officers leaving four-star positions were allowed to revert to their permanent two-star ranks to mark time in lesser jobs until statutory retirement, but now such officers are expected to retire immediately to avoid obstructing the promotion flow.